DLR-SF/Extract_Selfx_Terms/README.md

 #### 3) Apply exclusion criteria

 Next there are unwanted terms.
 These can be:
-1. **Excluded self-x terms**: There are some terms that should not be included into the collection of the tool.
+1. **Excluded self-x terms**: There are some terms that should not be included in the collection of the tool.
 These can be for example general terms such as *self-x*, *self-chop* or *self-properties* that are no specific self-x characteristics.
 Use configuration property *excluded_selfx* to create a list of self-x-terms that should not be included.
-2. **Terms with not allowed endings**: As an addition to 1) terms can also be excluded by ending, so that unwanted word can be excluded without naming each term explicitely.
+2. **Terms with not allowed endings**: As an addition to 1) terms can also be excluded by ending, so that unwanted words can be excluded without naming each term explicitly.
 These could be for example *software*, *device* or *material* so that the terms *self-software*, *self-device* and *self-material* will be ignored.
 Use configuration property *excluded_endings* to create a list of not allowed endings.
 3. **Too long words**: Sometimes spaces are not parsed correctly from pdf with the result that a term can include the next word or a whole line.
-To remove wrongly parsed elements, a maximum self-x term size can be configured in characters using property *max_length_term* (default 20).
+To remove wrongly parsed elements, a maximum self-x term size can be configured by specifying the allowed number of characters using property *max_length_term* (default 20).

 #### 4) Unify terms